 Cash flow modeling/forecasting

 In order to manage the firm’s liquidity effectively, corporate treasury and finance teams need to have a clear view of the company’s cash position, as this will help them identify any liquidity gaps that need to be addressed.
-This means carrying out real-time cash modeling and forecasting.
+This means finding a solution for fast cash positioning and carrying out real-time cash modeling and forecasting.

 - Real-time cash flow modeling provides corporate treasury and finance teams with instant access to information about cash inflows of all types, as well as the company’s liquidity options and how quickly these can be converted into cash.
 Cash flow modeling helps companies to gain a clearer understanding of their accounts receivable, which can be a valuable source of liquidity.
 It also gives the company an opportunity to offer support to customers and suppliers when needed using tools such as extended payment terms and early payments:

 - Offering extended payment terms can give small business clients more time to pay.

 - Paying suppliers early can give them extra support during times of adversity, such as the pandemic.